Leo Cahill: Career

 From 2004 onward, Cahill served as goodwill ambassador for the Argonauts.
-He also served as a colour commentator for CFL telecasts on CBC between 1981 and 1985.

 Cahill was inducted into the Ontario Sports Hall of Fame in 2013 in recognition of his contributions to the Argonauts franchise.

 Death

 Leo Cahill died at an Atlanta hospital on February 15, 2018, at the age of 89, and is survived by five children: Steve, Christy, Terry, Lisa and Bettye.